kingofnull/MicroTikYdnsUpdater/Readme.md

-Change 'USERNAME' To Your YDNS User Name Or Api UserName
+Change `USERNAME` To Your YDNS User Name Or Api UserName

-Change 'API_PASSWORD' To Your API Password.
+Change `API_PASSWORD` To Your API Password.

 Above Setting Should Be Found On https://ydns.eu/account/api-access/